autocore-ai/AutowareAuto/docs/howto/unit-testing.md

 ### Software and Hardware-In-Loop tests {#how-to-write-tests-and-measure-coverage-software-and-hardware-in-loop-tests}

-With software in the loop (SIL) and hardware in the loop (HIL) testing the integration of AutowareAuto with real sensors and ECUs is proven, as shown in the image below.
+With software in the loop (SIL) and hardware in the loop (HIL) testing the integration of Autoware.Auto with real sensors and ECUs is proven, as shown in the image below.

-These types of tests assure that AutowareAuto remains compatible with sensor interfaces and specific firmware versions, for example.
+These types of tests assure that Autoware.Auto remains compatible with sensor interfaces and specific firmware versions, for example.

 ![Hardware-in-the-loop setup at Apex.AI](images/hil.jpg)